randomlifedata/Blog-Who-would-vote-for-them/article.md

 There has been a lot of rhetoric about [strivers and shirkers](http://www.theguardian.com/commentisfree/2012/oct/11/george-osborne-strivers-shock) but here we see that going by the most common type of work, Labour supporting constituencies have as many workers as Conservative constituencies - they just earn less.

 One thing that these statistics don't describe is the breakdown between part-time and full-time work so it's possible that Labour constituencies have more part-time workers, resulting in lower wages.
-That said, the stats also only include tax-payers and it's not clear whether part-time workers earning below the tax threshold would be included or not.
-So with these two uncertainties, I'm inclined to suggest taking it as a fair comparison but more work would firm up what's going on.
+That said, [the stats also only include tax-payers](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/428961/Income_Tax_Liabilities_Statistics_May_2015.pdf) and so many part-time workers will be removed because they earn below the tax threshold.
+The comparison should be fairly fair given that it's workers above the tax threshold - Labour constituencies have the same number of employed tax payers but they earn less.

 Self-employed
 =============